 Bolivar in Denton County, Texas — The American South (West South Central)

 Topics.
-This historical marker is listed in this topic list: Settlements & Settlers.
-A significant historical year for this entry is 1852.
+This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Fraternal or Sororal Organizations • Settlements & Settlers.
+A significant historical year for this entry is 1876.

 Location.
-33° 21.491′ N, 97° 14.716′ W. Marker is in Bolivar, Texas, in Denton County.
-Marker is at the intersection of Chapman Road (Farm to Market Road 455) and Farm to Market Road 2450, on the left when traveling east on Chapman Road.
-The marker is on the SE corner of the intersection of FMs 2450 and 455.
+33° 21.485′ N, 97° 14.468′ W. Marker is in Bolivar, Texas, in Denton County.
+Marker is on Chapman Road (Farm to Market Road 455) east of Farm to Market Road 2450, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Sanger TX 76266, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Bolivar Cemetery (approx. Ό mile away); Forester Ranch (approx. 3½ miles away); Sanger Presbyterian Church (approx. 4 miles away); Chisholm Trail in Denton County (approx. 4.1 miles away); Galilee Missionary Baptist Church (approx. 4½ miles away); Plainview Cemetery (approx. 6.3 miles away); City of Krum (approx. 6.9 miles away); Gregg Ranch (approx. 7.8 miles away).
+Townsite of Bolivar (approx. ¼ mile away); Forester Ranch (approx. 3.8 miles away); Sanger Presbyterian Church (approx. 3.8 miles away); Galilee Missionary Baptist Church (approx. 4.3 miles away); Chisholm Trail in Denton County (approx. 4.3 miles away); Plainview Cemetery (approx. 6½ miles away); City of Krum (approx. 6.9 miles away); Gregg Ranch (approx. 8 miles away).

 Credits.
 This page was last revised on March 22, 2022.
 It was originally submitted on March 22, 2022, by J Frye of Fort Worth, Texas.
 This page has been viewed 104 times since then and 32 times this year.
 Photos: 1, 2, 3. submitted on March 22, 2022, by J Frye of Fort Worth, Texas. • J. Makali Bruton was the editor who published this page.